Madivoli/portfolio_projects/README.md

 ## DATA PROCESSING, CLEANING AND MANIPULATION

+- Creating a staging table
+    CREATE TABLE students_info_staging
+    LIKE students_info;

+    INSERT students_info_staging
+    SELECT *
+    FROM students_info;

+    SELECT *
+    FROM students_info_staging;

+- Data processing and cleaning

+    DESCRIBE students_info_staging;

+    ALTER TABLE students_info_staging
+    RENAME COLUMN `ï»¿index` TO `index`;

+  - The index column had a BOM.
+  - This is a common issue that arises when a CSV file is imported with a Byte Order Mark (BOM).
+  - The BOM is a special character at the beginning of a file that indicates the encoding.
+  - Some database systems, when importing the file, mistakenly include this character as part of the first column's name.
+  - As a result, the column name becomes something unexpected like ï»¿index instead of just index.

+-

   ●	Cleaned and analysed 286 Students' Mental Health data in PostgreSQL.
   ●	Created a Staging Table to help in the Extract, Transform, Load (ETL) process.
   ●	Utilised the INSERT INTO statement to update the staging table.
   ●	Renamed columns using the ALTER TABLE statement and RENAME COLUMN clause.
   ●	Added columns using the ALTER TABLE statement and the ADD COLUMN clause.
   ●	Deleted unused columns using the ALTER TABLE statement and the DROP COLUMN clause.
   ●	Identified and deleted duplicates using the ROW_NUMBER () OVER (PARTITION BY) statements; 56 records had duplicate values.
   ●	Trimmed whitespaces using the TRIM () function.
   ●	To find and replace inconsistent values, the REPLACE function was utilised.
   ●	To ensure all texts are in the same case, functions like UPPER (), LOWER (), or INITCAP () were applied.
   ●	COALESCE and CASE statements were used to manage null values and classify data.
   ●	Created a BIN column and updated the calculated values.

 ## EXPLORATORY DATA ANALYSIS

   ● Performed descriptive analysis using the AVG, SUM, MIN, MAX, COUNT, and DISTINCT COUNT functions.
   ● Calculated the frequency distributions using a WHERE clause.
 There are 67 domestic students, 201 international students, 47 undergraduate students, and 21 graduate students.
   ● Calculated summary statistics utilising AVERAGE, MINIMUM, MAXIMUM, MEAN and STANDARD DEVIATION functions.
   ● On average, students remain enrolled at the university for approximately 2.15 years, with a minimum duration of 1 year and a maximum of 10 years.
   ● The standard deviation of about 1.33 suggests that there is fairly consistent variability in the length of stay among students.

 ## INFERENTIAL STATISTICS